Yinkajay/Crypto-App-G1/README.md

-Cryptocurrency website project with group members to explore external APIs and collaboration
+Cryptocurrency website project with group members to explore external APIs and collaboration.
+Built with ReactJS